-Discussions with the service users, staff and the person in charge provided evidence that supports service users' equal opportunities, regardless of their abilities, their background, choices or their lifestyle.
+Discussions with staff and the team leader provided evidence that supports service users' equal opportunities, regardless of their abilities, their background, choices or their lifestyle.

 Some of the other areas of equality awareness identified during the inspection include:

 - Effective communication

 - Service user involvement

 - Adult safeguarding

 - Advocacy

 - Equity of care and support

 - Individualised person-centred care

 - Individualised risk assessment

 - Disability awareness.